Sargento Fahur

-Gilson Cardoso Fahur (born November 6, 1963, in Londrina), better known as Sargento Fahur (English: Sergeant Fahur), is a retired military police officer from the State of Paraná and a Brazilian politician, affiliated with the Social Democratic Party (PSD) and a former member of the ROTAM of the 4th Company of the Paraná State Highway Police (PRE).
+Gilson Cardoso Fahur (born November 6, 1963, in Londrina), better known as Sargento Fahur (English: Sergeant Fahur), is a retired military police officer from the State of Paraná and a Brazilian politician, affiliated with the Liberal Party (PL) and a former member of the ROTAM of the 4th Company of the Paraná State Highway Police (PRE).

-He gained national notoriety for the successful operations he led and his tough approach as a highway patrol officer.
-Together with his team, he carried out major drug busts that made headlines both locally and nationally.
-He also became known for his scathing statements against criminals in interviews with journalists, which resonated widely on social media, particularly regarding drug trafficking.
-Sergeant Fahur has repeatedly spoken out against drug legalization, supports the death penalty, and defends the civilian right to bear arms.

 In October 2018, he was elected to the federal parliament for the state of Paraná.
 With 314,963 votes, he was the candidate with the most votes in the state.
 He was re-elected in the 2022 state election.